Hydrogen Intensity and Real-time Analysis eXperiment: Science goals

 Due to the expansion of the universe, the 400-800 MHz operating band of the HIRAX instrument corresponds to redshifted 21-cm emission from $0.8 < z < 2.5$ (7-11Bya, or when the universe was between 2.5 and 6.5 billion years old).
 This range encompasses the period when the standard ΛCDM cosmological model predicts that dark energy is beginning to affect the dynamics of the universe, causing it to transition from decelerating expansion to accelerating expansion.

 The HIRAX array will survey most of the southern sky to map out BAO, and its large field of view and large survey area will additionally make it a very powerful tool for detecting radio transient events.
 In particular, HIRAX will be extremely efficient at detecting Fast Radio Bursts (FRBs) and Pulsars.
 FRBs are short (~1 ms) bright (~1 Jy) radio bursts, whose origins are completely unknown.
 Only approximately 612 have been detected as of 2021, but the HIRAX array expects to detect tens of FRBs per day.
 Pulsars are rapidly rotating neutron stars, whose rotation causes them to appear to emit radio frequency pulses at very regular rates.
 Precise measurements of the rates of their pulses could be used to detect gravitational waves, because the gravitational waves would distort the size of the space the pulses travel through, and thus their arrival times at Earth.

 The Canadian Hydrogen Intensity Mapping Experiment (CHIME) is a sister experiment to HIRAX.
-It has similar science objectives, but observes in the northern hemisphere, and has different instrumental systematics.
+It has similar science objectives, but observes in the Northern Hemisphere, and has different instrumental systematics.
+The Canadian Hydrogen Observatory and Radio-transient Detector (CHORD) is a next-generation radio telescope, proposed for construction to start immediately.
+CHORD is a pan-Canadian project, designed to work with and build on the success of the CHIME.
+It will act as a sister experiment to HIRAX.
+CHORD will incorporate CHIME’s best innovations alongside new Canadian technology.
+Small cylinders derived from the CHIME design and operating from 400-800MHz will be deployed at remote outrigger sites and provide milli-arcsecond-level localization of radio transients.
+These will be complemented by focused arrays of 6m composite dishes at each site, instrumented with novel ultra-wideband (UWB) feeds, covering a 5:1 radio band from 300–1500MHz.